 View changes briefly, and a small flash occurs, indicating picture was taken.

 Player can view pictures located on hard drive (stored on local profile space)

+“Scan”: When a scan is performed, nearby rocks are changed from unknown to known types.
+The scan function reveals rock types to the player (see individual level design docs).
+Students would set up parameters with the rover for when to perform a scan.

+Rover stops at position

+Code is executed (When Scanning Do asset swap)

 Audio